Draft Council of Europe convention on the protection of the environment through criminal law

 by the Independent Expert Panel for the Legal Definition of Ecocide,

-to guide member States towards aligning the understanding of this
+to guide member States to align their understanding of this legal

-legal concept and to facilitate its inclusion in national law.
-In
+concept and to facilitate its inclusion in national law.
+In the

-the same spirit, a tentative definition of the terms “irreversible”,
+same spirit, a definition of the terms “irreversible”, “widespread”,

-as was originally proposed during the negotiation process.
-The Assembly
+proposed during the negotiation process.
+The Assembly notes that,

-notes that in the French version of Article 31 of the draft Convention,
+in the French version of Article 31 of the draft convention, the French

-the French equivalent of the part of the sentence that reads “or
+equivalent of the part of the sentence that reads “or causes long-lasting,

-7. In this context, the Assembly recalls that many stakeholders
+7. In this context, the Assembly acknowledges that many stakeholders

 worldwide are working towards a recognition of ecocide or widespread,